Call Girl of Cthulhu (2014)

 Starring Ingrid Pitt (The Vampire Lovers), Nigel Green (Zulu), and Sandor Elès (The Evil of Frankenstein).
 Featuring Maurice Denham (The Lotus Eaters), Patience Collier (Perfect Friday), and Lesley-Anne Down (The First Great Train Robbery).

 Countess Dracula is under copyright.
-You can get it on DVD and as a DVD/Blu-ray combo with a featurette, interview with Pitt, and commentary with cast and crew.
+You can get it on DVD and as a Blu-ray/DVD combo with a featurette, interview with Pitt, and commentary with cast and crew.
 It is also available in collections like on DVD with The Vampire Lovers.

 15 May 2020

-Producer/Director/Screenwriter: David Cronenberg (story: JG Ballard)
+Screenwriter: David Cronenberg (story: JG Ballard)

-Alternative titles: “The Good Crash“
+Alternate titles: “The Good Crash“

 A guy is in an auto accident and gets sexual pleasure from it.
 He finds a group of similarly-minded people.
 He and his wife get further into this group and practice.